Online Conveyancing in Devon

 Due to its coastal location, the city has a long history as a commercial shipping port.
 It was an important location for managing imports and passengers from the Americas and exporting local minerals such as tin, copper and lime.
 Nowadays, the city's industry is still largely maritime-based, with ferry links for France and Spain, as well as the largest naval base in Western Europe – HMNB Devonport – which employs over 12,000 people and generates around 10% of the city’s income.

 The University of Plymouth has also allowed Plymouth to grow in size, being the 9th largest university in the country, with an income of around £160m.
 It specialises particularly in Marine subjects, such as maritime business and marine engineering.
 Aside from higher education, there are 71 primary schools, 13 secondary schools, 8 special schools and 3 selective state grammar schools.

 Besides the navy and university, Plymouth’s economy relies heavily on the service industry.
 It is also home to the famous Plymouth Gin Distillery, which produces Plymouth Gin, once the most widely distributed gin in the world.

 Plymouth is also currently undergoing a scheme known as Plymouth 2020, which is meant to encourage urban growth, with a population increase to 300,000 as well as the development of 33,000 homes.

-In terms of transport, there is a frequent ferry providing services to both France and Spain, transporting both pedestrians and vehicles.
-Plymouth City Airport is also set to be reopened in 2018 thanks to a redevelopment scheme known as FlyPlymouth.
-Despite this, the Plymouth Railway Station, which was opened in 1877, is managed by First Great Western and provides frequent services to London Paddington.
+As well as frequent ferry services to both France and Spain, transporting pedestrians and vehicles, Plymouth City Airport is also set to be reopened in 2018 thanks to a redevelopment scheme known as FlyPlymouth.
+Additionally, the Plymouth Railway Station, which was opened in 1877, is managed by First Great Western and provides frequent services to London Paddington.